rossta/rossta.github.com/source/blog/2016-09-17-n+1-is-a-rails-feature.html.md

 ---

 *To be clear, N+1 queries in your app are bad.
-That they are a default behavior in Rails means you can take advantage of Russian Doll caching to tune app performance, a necessary step for Rails developers*
+That they are a default behavior in Rails means you can take advantage of Russian doll caching to tune app performance, a necessary step for Rails developers*

 One of the many mantras one learns on the path to "Rails enlightenment" is: